ServiceInnovationLab/PresenceChecker/README.md

 # Presence Checker

-New Zealand legislation contains a somewhat complicated requirement of presence in New Zealand, on an indefinite stay visa, for a total number of days over a time.
+New Zealand legislation contains a somewhat complicated requirement to obtain citizenship by grant.
+The applicants needs to be present in New Zealand, on an indefinite stay visa, for a total number of days over a time.
 For a person who has travelled outside NZ this can result in being eligible for a small window of time, and then ineligible again.

 This software is a tool to calculate and predict days where a person is eligible, helping people decipher the result of these rules in legislation, and plan.